MortenEmde/user-display/client/README.md

 _Home_ displays a table of user data fetched from the server (server is found next to this client in the [main repository folder](../README.md))

 _Edit_ is accessed by clicking on user data in _Home_-table.
 The page displays a edit-form with the current details of the selected user already prefilled.
+All fields are mandatory for submit except for _Last Name_ in case your user is Madonna, Cher or Elvis.

 ## How to use